SintaxLabs/YouCantHaveThat/Contributing.md

 Assisting others in an issue is encouraged but please:
 - Keep the issue on topic.
 - Do not pretend to know.
 We all rather admit you don't.
-- Keep things civil, hostility and edge-lording is an automatic ban.
+- Keep things civil, hostility and edge-lording is not allowed.

-## Documentation
-File an issue if something could improved or added for any documentation.